 Our climate has also become wetter.

-Average annual rainfall has increased 10% over the last century and heavy downpours have increased by 71% in the northeastern US.
+Average yearly rainfall has increased 10% over the last century, and heavy downpours have increased 71% the northeastern US.

 The following information identifies potential forest vulnerabilities to climate change and management strategies to encourage forest resilience.